Frequently Asked Questions

 For more information, visit our Lunch & Food page.

 Yes!
 Campers can stop by the Snack Shack mid-morning or mid-afternoon for small packaged snacks, such as goldfish crackers, pretzels, popcorn, fresh fruit and fresh veggies!
-Clubhouse campers have their mid-morning snack with their group.
 All campers have an ice cream treat as they wrap up their day.
-As always at Riverbend, all snack items offered will be tree nut and peanut free.
-Gluten-free items will also be available.
+As always at Riverbend, all snack items offered are tree nut and peanut free.
+Gluten-free items are also be available.
 Snacks are included in camp tuition.

 We allow campers to bring food from home for lunch, however we do not permit sharing with other campers, and nothing with tree nuts or peanuts is allowed.
 For birthdays, we request that you send in only non-edible party favors for the group.